 This course studies the criminal justice systems of four to six major countries.
 Each country's different philosophical and practical approaches to criminal justice will be evaluated and compared.
 Field study will be utilized when possible.
-Prerequisite: Admitted to MCJ program.
+Prerequisite: Admitted to MCJ program or permission of MCJ Program Coordinator.